 As a tenant, you may not have a lot you can really control about the place you live in.
 However, no matter what state you live in, you still have rights as a tenant.
-There’s many things landlords get away with that are actually illegal activity.
+There are many things landlords get away with that are actually illegal activities.

 Tenant rights ensure that any rented property is a safe, livable space.
 A safe and livable space goes beyond just having a working dishwasher.
 A landlord must respect you and your space, similarly to how you respect theirs.
 This is why tenants sign leasing agreements and give security deposits upon moving in.
 These things ensure that both the tenant and landlord understand that so long as the property is safe and maintained, the space is respected and rent is paid on time.

 Sadly, many tenants don’t know their rights, and often let their landlord commit illegal activity.
 Here, you’ll find some resources on what your rights as a tenant are, and what your landlord cannot do.

 What Landlords Cannot Do, But Still Get Away With

 Knowing your rights as a tenant means knowing what your landlord is legally not allowed to do.
 Tenant rights change form state to state, but nationally, tenants have a general list of rights.
 Generally, your landlord cannot: